AnotherDaniel/AnotherDaniel/README.md

 ### Hi there

 I am Daniel, I live and work in the larger Stuttgart area (Germany).
-I am a software guy, a tinkerer, nerd, gamer, you get the idea.
-My repos are mainly sketch pads, learning playgrounds and little helper things that I use in my home infrastructure.
+I am a software guy, a tinkerer, nerd, gamer, guitar botherer, and a few other things I won't get into at this point.